-The East Coast Mercury, still in circulation today, in their column of 26th April 1890 reported that the idea of creating a golf club had been mooted and many gentlemen were anxious to join.
+The East Kent Mercury, still in circulation today, in their column of 26th April 1890 reported that the idea of creating a golf club had been mooted and many gentlemen were anxious to join.
 By October 10th of the same year it reported that promoters of ‘Sandhills Golf Club' had at last brought the project to light and that ‘This spring golfers might be plying their clubs at the newest and best links in Britain.'
 All of this was clearly a press scoop but, as is often the case with such reports, somewhat premature!
 Work was going on, however, and eventually a group of men met on the 12th February 1892 at the Union Club, Walmer, for the purpose of establishing a golf club at Deal and to issue a circular inviting gentlemen to become members.

 Subscriptions were set at 2 guineas and 10 life members were created at £50 to establish necessary funds - no doubt to be used to negotiate the lease of the land to be used on the ‘sand hills north of the town' from the Deal Corporation, The Ordinance Department and Lord Northbourne.
 From here things moved with a rapidity which would have been an eye-opener to today's bureaucrats and surprising and refreshing to today's members.

 On March 1st Henry Hunter, a local man 33 years old, was appointed greenkeeper.
 This was the start of nearly 50 years service, both as greenkeeper and professional.
 On March 8th the Marquis of Dufferin and Ava was elected president and on March 31st Major General JM Graham was elected Captain.
 Also at this meeting, instructions were issued for plans for a Clubhouse to be submitted.